EU AI Act compliance assessment.

 - LLM generation (OpenAI GPT-4o-mini, Anthropic Claude, local Qwen via LM Studio): These are third-party AI systems whose providers (OpenAI, Anthropic, etc.) bear GPAI obligations.
 Hydrate integrates them as a downstream deployer.

 Assessment: Hydrate as a whole product is best characterised as an AI-assisted software tool.
 The Free tier in pure keyword-only mode (no API key configured, no embedding provider) is arguably outside the Article 3(1) definition entirely.
 With an embedding provider configured, it uses third-party AI systems and the tool overall is within scope.
-The Enterprise tier (SiteEngine AI) is unambiguously an AI system - it includes trained ONNX classifiers, LLM generation, and embedding-based retrieval throughout its pipeline.
+The Enterprise tier is unambiguously within scope: it uses LLM generation and embedding-based retrieval as core functions, and the customer's configured LLM provider performs inference on every fact-extraction call.

 For the purposes of this assessment, we treat Hydrate as an AI system and apply the full regulatory framework conservatively.